gusutabopb/corintick/README.md

 The first argument passed to `corintick.write` is an UID (universal identifier) and must be unique for each timeseries inserted in a given collection.
 The second argument is the dataframe to be inserted.
-The remaining keyword arguments optional metadata tags that can be attached to the dataframe/document for querying.
+The remaining keyword arguments are optional metadata tags that can be attached to the dataframe/document for querying.